Vietnam.vn - Nền tảng quảng bá Việt Nam

 Jefferies analyst Brent Thill said the question he gets from investors is whether AI will reduce Adobe’s “seat count,” a closely watched measure of the company’s customer base.
 Adobe typically sells cloud software subscriptions based on the number of “seats,” or licenses, that customers get to access the technology.
 For example, a company with five in-house graphic designers would buy five licenses.
 So if designers are laid off, demand for licenses could fall, hurting Adobe’s revenue or slowing sales growth.

-Responding to Thill’s question, Adobe President of Digital Media David Wadhwani said the company has a history of introducing new technology that leads to greater productivity and jobs.
+Responding to Thill’s question, Adobe President of Digital Media David Wadhwani said the company has a history of introducing new technology that leads to higher productivity and jobs.
 But some employees say there is a fundamental difference between generative AI and previous breakthroughs.
-For example, cameras still require skill and expertise to create good photos, whereas creating AI images requires virtually no skill.
+For example, cameras still require skill and expertise to create good photos, whereas creating AI images requires almost no skill.
 This raises concerns about losing the craftsmanship and expertise that can only be achieved through constant practice and individual creativity.

 Source link